 The first significant fact recorded on this stones concerns the settlement of Cape Town.
-The Dutch East India Company had sent Jan van Riebeeck and other employees to the Cape to establish a way-station for its ships travelling to the Dutch East Indies, and to build the Fort de Goede Hoop (later the Castle of Good Hope).
-The city grew slowly as it was hard to find adequate labour.
-This labour shortage prompted the Dutch to 'import' slaves from Indonesia and Madagascar.
+In 1652 The Dutch East India Company had sent Jan van Riebeeck and other employees to the Cape to establish a way-station for its ships travelling to the Dutch East Indies, and to build the Fort de Goede Hoop (later the Castle of Good Hope).